NikolayKom/Alamog/README.md

 # Alamog
-Mini game to compare the differencesA
+Mini game to compare the emoji cards.
+Written using MVC.